 Know the melting point or flash combustion point of all items you are placing inside the muffle furnace.
 Cover open ends of all pyrex with aluminum foil.
 For smaller items, like kiel vessels, wrap them in a sheet of aluminum foil.
 If you are baking items at very high temperature, make certain all items inside the furnace can withstand it.

 - Place items CAREFULLY inside furnace.
 DO NOT disturb or bump the thermocouple in back of the furnace.

 - Once the oven is filled with whatever is going to be baked, make sure the door is completely closed.

 - If the oven is not already on, use the switch to turn it on.

-- There is a digital reader on the bottom left under the door.
-Using the up arrow, change the green number up to the desired temperature.
+- Using the arrow buttons on the digital reader on the bottom left under the door, adjust the target temperature (the green number) to the desired temperature.

 - Make sure the desired temperature is not past the melting point of any of the materials put inside the furnace.

 - Press the blue button to set the temperature.

 - It will take about an hour to reach the desired temperature.